 Social tax is paid by employers at a rate of 33% on all payments made to employees for salaried work performed, as well as an extra 1% unemployment insurance.
 Social tax is not part of the salary number; it is calculated on the basis of the agreed (gross) salary.
 13% of the social tax goes to the Health Insurance Fund and 20% goes to pension insurance.

 Estonia has agreements with a many countries to avoid double taxation.
 Some

 of these agreements have more favourable conditions for researchers or professors so check the agreement with your home country.

-In 2012 income tax returns must be presented by 2 April.
+In 2013 income tax returns must be presented by 31st of March.